-1.3 Going concern
+1.2 Going concern

 The Trustees assess whether the use of going concern is appropriate i.e. whether there are any material uncertainties related to events or conditions that may cast significant doubt on the ability of the Trust to continue as a going concern.
-The Trustees make this assessment in respect of a period of at least one year from the date of authorisation for issue of the financial statements and have concluded that the Trust has adequate resources to continue in operational existence for the foreseeable future and there are no material uncertainties about the Trust's ability to continue as a going concern, thus they continue to adopt the going concern basis of accounting in preparing the financial statements.
+The Trustees make this assessment in respect of a period of at least one year from the date of authorisation for issue of the financial statements and have concluded that whilst the Trust should have adequate resources to continue in operational existence for the foreseeable future there is material uncertainty about the Trust's ability to continue as a going concern.
+They have continued to adopt the going concern basis of accounting in preparing the financial statements.